Frequently Asked Questions

 Please call your physician’s office as soon as you can.
 They will, in turn, notify MSC.
 It is important that you are healthy before your procedure to aid in your recovery.

 Please wear comfortable clothes.
 Button-down shirts or blouses are best.
 Wear comfortable shoes.
 Leave all jewelry at home, including body-piercing jewelry.
 If you wear contact lenses, consider bringing your glasses or your contact case.
 Please do not wear any make-up and remove fingernail polish.

 You must have a responsible adult take you home if you receive anesthesia or sedation.
 It is important to make arrangements for a ride home well in advance of your procedure.
 If you do not have a ride home, your case will be canceled.
 This policy is in place for your safety.
 Your ride should be readily available and should be in the facility when your procedure is complete.

 I take medicines on a daily basis.
 Which ones should I take before my procedure?

 Our pre-admission nurse will inform you which medications to take before surgery and which ones must be stopped during your pre-admission interview.
 It is important to inform your physician and the pre-admission nurse which medicines you take, including herbal medications.

 What happens after my procedure?

-After your procedure, you will be moved to our fully-equipped recovery room, where you will remain under close observation by our recovery room nurses and the anesthesiologist (if applicable) until you are ready to go home.
-Your recovery room nurse will provide after surgery instructions regarding diet, rest and medications.
+After your procedure, you will be moved back to your room or to our fully equipped recovery room, where you will remain under close observation by our recovery room nurses and the anesthesiologist (if applicable) until you are ready to go back to your room.
+Your nurse will provide after surgery instructions regarding diet, rest, medications and physician instructions.

 How will I feel?